-- 5.1 This hearing is required by the Licensing Act 2003, because a review has been triggered by the Metropolitan Police. - 5.2 The review is supported by Licensing Authority, see Appendix 5. - 5.3 The review is also supported by Environmental Protection, see Appendix 6. - 5.4 The review is further supported by Councillor David Edgar (Mile End Ward) Appendix 7. - 5.5 Only representations that relate to the following licensing objectives are relevant: - the prevention of crime and disorder - public safety - the prevention of public nuisance - the protection of children from harm - 5.6 In the view of the interested party and the responsible authorities it is necessary to achieve the licensing objectives of the prevention of public nuisance and prevention of crime & disorder and the prevention of public
+- 5.1 This hearing is required by the Licensing Act 2003, because a review has been triggered by the Police.

+- 5.2 Only representations that relate to the following licensing objectives are relevant:

+- the prevention of crime and disorder

+- public safety

+- the prevention of public nuisance

+- the protection of children from harm

+- 5.3 In the view of the interested party and the responsible authorities it is necessary to achieve the licensing objectives of the Protection of children from harm and prevention of crime & disorder.

+- 5.4 Supporting representation received

+- (Giuseppe Talio) Appendix 4

+- (Sophie Cann) Appendix 5